wrossmorrow/machtests/README.md

 ## What test.sh Does

+More or less, `test.sh` runs scripts placed into subfolders of the `tests` directory.
+(This location could be generalized.)
+Each such subfolder is considered a "test suite"; for example, the included `isilon` test suite has a number of tests.

-The main `test.sh` script will search any _subfolder_ of `tests` and run
+More formally, the main `test.sh` script will search any _subfolder_ of `tests` and run

-* `tests/*/test.sh` file, if it exists
+* a `tests/*/test.sh` file, if it exists
-* any file matching `tests/*/tests/*.sh`
+* any file matching `tests/*/tests/*.sh`; that is, any script in a `tests` subfolder of the test suite

-This way test "suites" can be collected within such folders.
-If there is a "main" test, that can be defined in `test.sh`.
-More detailed tests can be defined in any file in `tests` whose name ends with `.sh`.
-Adding a test then amounts to adding a file `newtest.sh` (or whatever) to `tests`.
+This way "test suites" can be collected within such folders.
+If there is a "main" test, that should be defined in `test.sh`.
+More detailed tests can be defined in any file in `tests/*/tests` whose name ends with `.sh`.
+Adding a test then amounts to adding a file `newtest.sh` (or whatever) to `tests/*/tests`.
+It really should be that easy.

-Of course, `test.sh` has to _literally_ do quite a bit more than this to work correctly.
+Of course, the running infrastructure script `test.sh` has to _literally_ do quite a bit more than this to work correctly.
 Here are the major components of what the code actually does:

 ### Setup Default Testing Environment

-Read `.env` and prepare a "default" environment to be loaded for any test in a file `.defaults`.
+Read `.env` and prepare a "default" environment to be loaded for _any_ test in a file `.defaults`.

 ### Load Correct Test Environment

-Load variables defined in `.defaults` _and_ any test-suite-specific variables in `tests/*/.env`.
-Also, parse the frontmatter of any test script to define or override variables that should be defined for any tests.
+Load variables defined in `.defaults` _and_ any test-suite-specific variables in `tests/*/.env`, should that exist.
+Also, parse the "frontmatter" of any test script to define or override variables that should be defined for any tests.

 ### Run Monitored Tests

-Actually run the scripts and monitor relevant system data about those runs.
-Right now we just store test duration (execution time), but we should also store total/average CPU utilization and maximum memory usage for each test process (and any of its children).
+Actually run the included test scripts and monitor relevant system data about those runs.
+Right now we store test duration (execution time), total/average CPU utilization at test start time, and memory availability/usage _on the whole machine_s at test start time.
+It would also be good, though more resource intensive, to store CPU utilization and memory statistics for the test processes (and children) themselves.

 ### Collect and Organize Output

 Collect output like monitoring data, test exit code, test success/failure, and any error messages from failures.
 Organize this output into data structures suitable for loading into storage solutions (both local and remote).

-### Load Data in Storage
+### Load Data into Storage

 Manage getting data into any local "databases" (files, `sqlite`) or remote storage (`S3`, `influxdb`).
+We should also allow syncing to `IFS`, notinng that this too is a "remote" file storage system.

 ---

 # Test Output

-Each test will output

-1. Folder location of the test
-2. Command being tested
-    1. execution status : SUCCESS or FAILURE
-    2. Exit Code
-        1. 0 is command successfully executed
-        2. Non-0 will be an error
-    3. Whether test timed out (0/1)
-    4. Execution time in seconds
-    5. any error messages
-3. Indicator the test record was stored in the database both Sqlite and InfluxDB

 ## Logs

 ## Results